-Classrooms:

-There are 91 classrooms spread over 10 blocks.
+Classrooms: There are 103 classrooms spread over 10 blocks.
 Each department has at least one LCD equipped classroom.
 In addition to this, there are 4 Smart Classroom facilities available in the college.
 Ramp facilities are available for Divyangjan.

-Auditorium: The college has 4 auditoriums

-Laboratories:

-There are 25 adequately equipped, laboratories catering toUG and PG students.
+Auditorium: The college has 4 auditoriums Laboratories: There are 25 adequately equipped, laboratories catering toUG and PG students.
 Separate research lab for scholars.

-Common Instrumentation Facility

-Analytical Instruments necessary to carry out research are maintained in this facility.
+Common Instrumentation Facility Analytical Instruments necessary to carry out research are maintained in this facility.
 Centre was inaugurated by the Former President of India, Dr. A.P.J Abdul Kalam on.

-Computers: 314 desktop computers available for the students.

-Students are provided with free laptops (Govt of TamilNadu scheme).

-Students are provided with free Internet data for online learning (distribution of free sim cards for smartphones through the Government of Tamilnadu scheme.

-Herbarium and Museum:

-Department of botany has a collection of about 300 Angiosperms plants in its herbarium.
-Raw drug collection is a recent addition

-The Zoological Museum is an archive of invertebrate and vertebrate specimens.

-Library:

-The Library is fully automated. it has a collection of 66074 books, and a Database of 4000 ebooks.
-It has a membership in NList, Inflibret, for accessing 3135000 ebooks (Nlist), and 6000 e-Journals.
-Besides.
+Computers: 314 desktop computers available for the students.Students are provided with free laptops (Govt of TamilNadu scheme).
+Herbarium and Museum: Department of botany has a collection of about 300 Angiosperms plants in its herbarium.
+Raw drug collection is a recent addition The Zoological Museum is an archive of invertebrate and vertebrate specimens.
+Library: The Library is fully automated. it has a collection of 66074 books, and a Database of 4000 ebooks.
+It has a membership in NList, Inflibnet, for accessing 3135000 ebooks (Nlist), and 6000 eJournals.